hchu828/Shopify-Backend-Challenge/README.md

 4. Run Flask
 `flask run`

-<b>An error that occurred on my machine was that the Flask-CORS did not work because the virtual environment was not setup correctly.
-If this issue occurs, please enter:</b>
+An error that occurred on my machine was that the Flask-CORS did not work because the virtual environment was not setup correctly.
+If this issue occurs, please enter:

 * `deactivate`
 * `source venv/bin/activate`